Best Things to Do in Cinque Terre in 2 Days – Itinerary

 While you can see everything in one day, as outlined above, it is a very busy and maybe even stressful day – and after all, we don’t want any stress on our vacation, right?
 So, while hiking is more or less optional when in Cinque Terre for only one day, you should seriously add at least one hike in the two days of your visit.

-If you are in Cinque Terre for two days, you should do all of the hikes, especially the coastal hikes (Blue Path).
+If you are in Cinque Terre for two days, you should do all of the hikes, especially the coastal hikes (Blue Path) and spend more time in each town to chill.

 So, for your two-day itinerary, it is crucial where you stay.
 I suggest visiting all four villages, except the one you are staying at, on the first day.
 For the second day, I suggest exploring the village you are staying in, as it will make your itinerary more efficient and logistically smarter.